hackforla/internship-website-design-system/CONTRIBUTING.md

 - Variables describe raw values (e.g. `--color-primary`)
 - Components MUST consume tokens, never raw variables

+### When to create a new token vs reuse an existing one

+- Create a new token when:
+  - A visual value has component-specific meaning
+  - The behavior differs between components
+  - The value may evolve independently in the future

+- Reuse an existing token when:
+  - The behavior is shared across multiple components
+  - The interaction pattern is identical (e.g. hover state layers)

+Tokens should not be reused if doing so would limit future flexibility.

 ### SCSS structure

 - **abstracts**